-As I’ve gotten more knowledgeable about tea, and have learned to enjoy the subtleties of “natural” tea, I do still find a place in my tea cabinet for flavored or scented teas.
+As I’ve become more knowledgeable about tea, and have learned to enjoy the subtleties of “natural” tea, I do still find a place in my tea cabinet for flavored or scented teas.
 I know that a lot of true tea connoisseurs draw the line at adding anything to their teas, preferring to enjoy the natural beauty and variety of orthodox teas.

 However, I find that a balance between flavored and orthodox teas works best for me.
 I love the amazing differences in oolong teas – from the darker, smoky, close-to-black-tea versions to the lighter, more vegetal and, in some cases, almost flowery Phoenix oolongs – and rarely (if ever) sample a flavored oolong.
 Black and green teas, on the other hand, lend themselves more to flavoring and scenting.
 Even though I have some treasured black and green orthodox teas, I do still love to sample the different blends and flavors that people come up with.